Arda Ocal: Independent circuit (1999–2014)

-In the independent circuit in Toronto, Ocal was a promoter, ring announcer, commentator, interviewer, and host.
+In the independent circuit in Toronto, Öcal was a promoter, ring announcer, commentator, interviewer, and host.
 He began in high school as the heel for a rival school in NRW, and then in 1999 as a live commentator at local wrestling events at flea markets.
 In 2006, he worked with the now defunct independent promotion Blood Sweat and Ears based in Toronto, Ontario and became affiliated with Squared Circle Training wrestling school.
 In January 2008, Ocal promoted the first ever wrestling events in the Canadian Arctic city of Iqaluit, Nunavut.
 Wrestlers such as Rhyno, Jay Reso, Lance Storm, Bobby Roode, Tracy Brooks, Christy Hemme, Jimmy Jacobs, Colt Cabana, Matt Morgan, and others have wrestled in the Arctic at these charity events held between 2008 and 2013.

-In the summer of 2008, Ocal promoted a 16-day cross-Canada summer pro-wrestling tour, which saw shows in Mississauga, North Bay, Kenora, Yorkton, Estevan, Swift Current, Winnipeg, Kapuskasing, Timmins, and Manitoulin Island.
+In the summer of 2008, Öcal promoted a 16-day cross-Canada summer pro-wrestling tour, which saw shows in Mississauga, North Bay, Kenora, Yorkton, Estevan, Swift Current, Winnipeg, Kapuskasing, Timmins, and Manitoulin Island.
 The tour raised money for various local charities.

-Between 2010 and 2012, Ocal worked for Dragon Gate USA, performed ring announcing duties and commentary with Lenny Leonard or solo.
+Between 2010 and 2012, Öcal worked for Dragon Gate USA, performed ring announcing duties and commentary with Lenny Leonard or solo.
 Other broadcast partners included Bryce Remsburg, Colt Cabana, and Johnny Gargano.

-In 2012 and 2013, Ocal served as Master of Ceremonies for the George Tragos and Lou Thesz Professional Wrestling Hall of Fame induction banquet in Waterloo, Iowa.
+In 2012 and 2013, Öcal served as Master of Ceremonies for the George Tragos and Lou Thesz Professional Wrestling Hall of Fame induction banquet in Waterloo, Iowa.
 Also in 2013 he served as MC for the "Baloney Blowout" event at the annual Cauliflower Alley Club Reunion in Las Vegas, and co-hosted the 2013 New England Pro Wrestling Hall of Fame Ceremony with Howard Finkel.

-From 2012 to 2013, Ocal served as ring announcer and commentator for Smash Wrestling based in Toronto.
+From 2012 to 2013, Öcal served as ring announcer and commentator for Smash Wrestling based in Toronto.

 WWE (2014–2016)

-On September 24, 2014, Ocal was hired by WWE.
+On September 24, 2014, Öcal was hired by WWE.
 He worked under the ring name Kyle Edwards and hosted WWE Bottom Line, as well as WWE Experience for the European market.
 Ocal also provided exclusive 1-on-1 interviews with the UK, Indian, and South American versions of RAW as well as WWE.com.
 Ocal then went to debut as a host on the WWE Network Raw Pre-Show on April 27, 2015.

-In May 2015, Ocal began hosting a weekly segment on the WWE Network and on social media entitled "This Week in WWE History" with Corey Graves.
+In May 2015, Öcal began hosting a weekly segment on the WWE Network and on social media entitled "This Week in WWE History" with Corey Graves.
 In October 2015, he took over from Tom Phillips as host of the 5 Things series on WWE's YouTube channel.
-On April 29, 2016, Ocal confirmed on Twitter that he had parted ways with WWE.
+On April 29, 2016, Öcal confirmed on Twitter that he had parted ways with WWE.